Models of protein production along the cell cycle: an investigation of possible sources of noise: Introduction

 \subsection{Limitations of the Two-Stage Model}

-We based our approach on the one of the simplest classical stochastic model of protein production, the two-stage models \citep{rigney_stochastic_1977,berg_model_1978,paulsson_models_2005,shahrezaei_analytical_2008}.
+We based our approach on one of the simplest classic stochastic models of protein production, the two-stage model \citep{rigney_stochastic_1977,berg_model_1978,paulsson_models_2005,shahrezaei_analytical_2008}.
 This model describes the production and degradation of mRNAs and proteins of one particular type.
-In contrast to a three-stage model \citep{paulsson_models_2005}, it considers a constitutive gene as it does not integrate a regulatory stage at the transcription initiation level and thus represents the expression of a constitutive gene.
-The additional noise observed in Taniguchi~et~al. uniformly impact highly expressed proteins, it therefore seems to be the result of cell-scale phenomena.
-It is therefore unlikely that the gene-specific variability induced by the gene regulation could explain the additional variability.
-We will come back to this aspect in the discussion section of the paper.
+In contrast to a three-stage model \citep{paulsson_models_2005}, it considers a constitutive gene, as it does not integrate a regulatory stage at the transcription initiation level, and thus represents the expression of a constitutive gene.
+The additional noise observed in Taniguchi~et~al. uniformly impacts highly expressed proteins, and therefore seems to be the result of cell-scale phenomena.
+Even if gene-specific mechanisms such as gene regulation can have a large impact on protein variance (see \cite{schwabe2012,dessalles_stochastic_2017} for instance), we rather are looking at mechanisms at the scale of the cell to explain the feature observed in Taniguchi~et~al.

-The two-stage model represents the evolution of the random variables $M$ and $P$ respectively representing the number of mRNAs and proteins associated with this gene inside a single cell (see Figure~\ref{fig:mod_paulsson_scheme}).
-It is important to note that the quantities considered in this model are numbers.
-In Figure~\ref{fig:mod_paulsson_scheme}, $M$ and $P$ respectively denotes the mRNA and protein number inside the cell; but their respective concentrations are not explicit in the model as there is no notion of cell volume in this model.
+The two-stage model represents the evolution of the random variables $M$ and $P$, respectively representing the number of mRNAs and proteins associated with this gene inside a single cell (see Figure~\ref{fig:mod_paulsson_scheme}).
+It is important to note that the quantities considered in this model are integers.
+In Figure~\ref{fig:mod_paulsson_scheme}, $M$ and $P$ respectively denote the number of mRNAs and proteins inside the cell, but their concentrations are not explicit in the model, it does not incorporate the notion of cell volume.

-Both the transcription and the translation mechanisms are represented in the model, as well as mRNA degradation.
-There is also a protein decay mechanism that can either represents the degradation of the protein, or the dilution effect induced by the growth of the cell volume, since the proteolysis often occurs in a timescale much longer than the cell cycle (see \cite{koch_protein_1955}).
-All the events, like the productions and degradations of mRNAs and proteins, are considered as occurring at random times exponentially distributed whose rates depend on the current state of the system.
+Both the transcription and translation mechanisms are represented in the model, as well as mRNA degradation.
+There is also a protein decay mechanism that can either represent the degradation of the protein or the dilution effect induced by the growth of cell volume, since the proteolysis often occurs on a timescale much longer than the cell cycle (see \cite{koch_protein_1955}).
+All the events, like the production and degradation of mRNAs and proteins, are assumed to occur at exponentially distributed random times, the rates of which depend on the current state of the system.